nginx/agent/README.md

 - Our [GitHub issues page](https://github.com/nginx/agent/issues) offers space for a more technical discussion at your own pace.

-- The [project map](https://github.com/orgs/nginx/projects/2) on GitHub sheds some light on our current work and plans for the future.

 - Get involved with the project by contributing!
 See the contributing guide for details.

 To reach the team directly, subscribe to the [mailing list](https://mailman.nginx.org/mailman/listinfo/agent).